The Greens believe that:

 2. Decisions should be made at the level closest to the people they affect.

 3. A commitment to grassroots and participatory democracy means that there must be a fundamental restructuring to empower local communities.
 Such empowerment should include protection for Local Government Representatives equivalent to that enjoyed by State and Federal representatives in terms of Parliamentary privilege.

-4. As the first Australians, Aboriginal people have a unique voice and history which must be recognised in local government.
+4. As the first Australians, First Nations people have a unique voice and history which must be recognised in local government.

 5. Local government is a crucial voice for local communities, particularly in rural and regional areas.
 It deserves real sovereignty and independence

 6. Councillors must be elected based on proportional representation.

 7. As elected representatives, councillors have a primary accountability to the community and the public interest.

 8. The independence of local government must be established in the constitutions of Australia and NSW.